Define Service Interfaces, Storage Classes, Memory Sections, and Function Templates for Software Architecture

 In a large organization with multiple models and users, you can share code generation definitions by storing them in a mutually accessible location.
 The process of sharing code definitions is called deployment.
 For more information, see Deploy Code Generation Definitions.

-Interact with Code Generation Definitions Programmatically
+Interact with Code Definitions in Data Interface Configuration Programmatically

 Represent the Embedded Coder Dictionary by using a